-Welcome to the USF Health Neuropsychology Division.
+Welcome to the division of

 The USF Health Neuropsychology Division provides comprehensive neuropsychological services to the community through several practice locations in the Tampa Bay area.

 Neuropsychological services are provided to individuals with known or suspected brain dysfunction.
 A vast array of conditions may impact brain function including, but not limited to, neurological disease or syndromes, neuropsychiatric diseases as well as systematic diseases (systemic lupus erythemitosis).
-Disorders may be acquired (concussions and traumatic brain injuries, electrocution, oxygen deprivation) or developmental/genetic.
+Disorders may be acquired (concussions and traumatic brain injuries, electrocution, oxygen deprivation) or developmental/genetic

 Programmatic services are available for individuals with: